 career decision

-You cannot beat hearing and learning about careers than from an ex-entrepreneur and one-time serial job hopper?
-Can you!
+You cannot beat hearing and learning about careers and education authentically in their entirety than from a former serial job hopper and one-time intellectually curious student.
+CAN YOU?

-Well, this is the story of how I ended up an entrepreneur and serial job hopper there after, first, I deviated from a chosen career path, that aside, I would never had succeeded into switching among many different jobs created by others and self if it was not for my understanding of work as is and education in its entirety and importantly if I did not have built up and continously sharpen my range of knowledge and skills for the present time and as a future-proof for eventuality throughout my working life in case employment I hold abruptly ends.
+Well, this is the story of how I ended up a serial job hopper, first, I deviated from a chosen career path, that aside, I would never had succeeded into switching among many different jobs created by others and oneself if it was not for my work and education in their entirety background knowledge, and importantly if I did not have built up and continously sharpen my range of knowledge and skills for the present time and as a future-proof for eventuality throughout my working life in case employment I hold abruptly ends.

-Read all that follows below that I have written in topics with headings rather than narrative format, it is what I know, how I developed a range of skills and all that you will ever need for educated lifelong education to employment transition, or job to job decisions.
+Read all that follows below that I narrate in topics and in reverse order starting with work then education, it is what I know first-hand, how I developed a range of skills and all that you will ever need for educated lifelong education to employment transition, or job to job decisions.

 Work as is

-A person who has a useful regular job and sufficient pay to cover basic needs is classed as being in gainful employment.
+2. Hardly any job offers a 'licence to print money', a person who has a useful regular job that offers sufficient wages to cover the costs of basic needs namely housing, food, clothing and healthcare without a need for subsidies from other taxpayers, is classed as being in gainful employment.

 Where do jobs come from?